enoks1/masked-theme/README.md

 Masked color theme for GNU Emacs.

 # Screenshots
-Please note that `highlight-numbers-mode` and `whitespace-mode` are enabled.
+Please note that `highlight-numbers-mode`, `whitespace-mode` and `powerline-default-theme` are enabled.

 **Font**: *Hack-12*